 Waste from food, packaging and goodie bags gets left behind by spectators and runners.
-97% Of Plastic Bottles Are Recycled Under Norway's Radical Environmental Scheme.
+After last year's marathon, Westminster City Council collected 5,200kg of rubbish and 3,500kg of recycling - including about 47,000 plastic bottles - from the streets.
+And the council has warned that the amount is likely to increase this year, if the weather remains hot.
+This year the London Marathon is making some big changes and trialling a number of ideas to try to make the event more green.
+The measures include: 97% Of Plastic Bottles Are Recycled Under Norway's Radical Environmental Scheme.
 Most of Britain's tea bags contain plastic — Quartzy.
 There are few things less controversial in Britain than a cup of tea, or a “cuppa” as it’s affectionately known.